rajdeep-314/turing-machines-ocaml/README.md

 isn't the case for $BB(5)$, which halts after $47,176,870$ steps.
-So, it's not practical to run the $BB(5)$ machine and show the tape at all steps, which is why I've used the `Tm.Machine.execute_fast` function instead of the usual `Tm.Machine.moving_head` inside it's executable, which executes till halt, and then shows the number of steps taken, the final tape and the final state.
+So, it's not practical to run the $BB(5)$ machine and show the tape at all steps, which is why I've used the `Tm.Machine.execute_fast` function instead of the usual `Tm.Machine.execute_moving_head` inside it's executable, which executes till halt, and then shows the number of steps taken, the final tape and the final state.

 For $BB(1)$ through $BB(4)$, the machine displays information for each step till halt.
 This information includes the tape, the head's position and the state.